Ahmed-osama/hot-app-backend/readme.md

 ## trv-venue-hotel-api
-to make this server work ! simply run `npm start`
+###to make this server work !
+- first of all donload its dependencies `npm i`
+- after donload done simply run `npm start`